 Automakers are also rolling out options to help those affected by the coronavirus.
 Whether you are having trouble making your current auto payments or need to buy a new car right now, assistance is coming in the form of deferred payments and extremely low interest rates.

-How to use your IRS stimulus check
+Smart ways to spend your IRS stimulus check

-If you are fortunate enough that your budget can cover your basic needs (food, utilities), here are smart ways to use your stimulus check funds.
+If you are fortunate enough that your budget can cover your basic needs (food, utilities), here are six smart ways to use your stimulus check funds.